(888) 815-0802Sign In

 Coach Coaching Skills Teach Teaching Training Concept

 Routine team meetings: Gathering your team together physically may not be a cost-effective or practical option when your sales team works remotely but it doesn’t take away the need for you to meet with your team as a group.
-Routine team meetings may be conducted virtually via conference call, web call, or webinar.
+Routine team meetings should be conducted virtually via conference call, web call, or webinar.
 These options allow you to coach your team as a group and interact with them.
 Go around the group during these weekly or bi-weekly calls and have each person discuss their greatest successes and challenges.
 They’ll learn from each other’s wins and by helping work through difficult sales scenarios.

 Teamwork: Another way to coach your remote team is by creating a best practices library of recordings of excellent sales call.
-You might group them in categories for reps to easily locate the examples they need to help them improve.
+You might group them in categories for reps to locate the examples they need to help them improve easily.
 Direct reps to particular recordings to aid them in learning new sales or closing techniques.
 You can also have more senior reps listen to recordings of newer teammates and provide feedback for improvement.
 Pairing reps allows them to get another perspective on challenging sales scenarios, do role plays, and bounce ideas off each other.
 These provide additional support to your team while reducing your load a bit.
-An added bonus is the team bonding that takes place with these methods.
+A bonus is the team bonding that takes place with these methods.

-Weekly scenario challenges: Have your team submit their biggest sales challenges to you via email, or by sharing a call recording example for review, each week.
+Weekly scenario challenges: Have your team submit their biggest sales challenges to you via email or by sharing a call recording example for review each week.
 It’s another way for you to keep a handle on what each rep is dealing with while helping you help your reps with their most difficult situations.
 Not only does this increase sales, it identifies additional coaching needs.

 Leaderboards and Dashboards: Setting up leaderboards feeds the competitive nature of sales teams, while recognizing top reps for their stellar performances.
-Dashboards aid you and your team in tracking progress, while facilitating the identification of strengths and coaching requirements.
+Dashboards aid you and your team in tracking progress while facilitating the identification of strengths and coaching requirements.
 It also gets reps in the habit of understanding key metrics and tracking their own progress.
 This enables them to self-correct instead of being told to do so.

 Be consistent: Consistent coaching improves rep productivity and rep retention.
 These are strong reasons to set up a predictable process that ensures optimum results.
 It also prevents talented reps from leaving your company for another, in search of ongoing growth and learning.